Masters of the Universe (1987 film): Reboot

 From the 1990s through the 2020s, rumors of a possible reboot circulated several times, including one allegedly involving John Woo, though these were never confirmed.
-In 2007, however, Variety reported that Warner Bros., producer Joel Silver, and screenwriter Justin Marks were developing a potential film featuring updated characters and a visual style similar to 300.
+In 2007, however, Variety reported that Warner Bros., producer Joel Silver and screenwriter Justin Marks were developing a potential film featuring updated characters and a visual style similar to 300.
 But these and later projects repeatedly stalled, leaving the new film trapped in development hell.

 In January 2019, it was reported that Art Marcum and Matt Holloway would rewrite the reboot screenplay.
 On February 13, 2019, Aaron and Adam Nee were chosen as directors for a film to be produced by Sony Pictures, with principal photography scheduled to begin in mid-July 2019 in Prague.
 On March 20, 2019, Noah Centineo was cast as He-Man.
 However, the actor dropped out of the role on April 29, 2021, after more than two years with no updates on the project, despite its original release date having been set for March 5 of that year.
 In June 2021, rumors began to circulate of a new film to be produced and distributed by Netflix.
-The news was confirmed in January 2022: the Nee brothers would direct, and Kyle Allen was cast as Adam/He-Man.
+The news was confirmed in January 2022: the Nee brothers would direct, and Kyle Allen was cast as He-Man.
 This project, too, was ultimately canceled in 2023.

-In 2024, a new film was announced, this time produced by Amazon MGM Studios and Mattel Films, directed by Travis Knight, with British actor Nicholas Galitzine starring as He-Man.
-The worldwide release is scheduled for June 5, 2026.
+In 2024, a new film was announced as a reboot of the 1987 Cannon version, this time produced by Amazon MGM Studios and Mattel Films, directed by Travis Knight, with British actor Nicholas Galitzine starring as He-Man and with Lundgren in a cameo role.
+It was released worldwide on June 5, 2026.